 These are just a few of the questions you might have when it comes to the idea of carb cycling for weight loss.
 First, let’s clear something up.
 Carb cycling probably isn’t going to help you lose anymore weight than any other diet.
 There are probably 1,000 different diets out there, and nearly every single one of them would give you results if you would just be consistent and stick to them.
 But therein lies the problem – your ability to stick to the diet.
 The majority of diets out there either severely limit your food choices, or make you so miserable on them, that you already have the odds stacked against you before you even get started.

 So to answer all those questions:

 - Carb cycling is different because it doesn’t restrict any macronutrient.
 It can be incorporated into a lifestyle change because the diet has no expiration date.

-- You shouldn’t expect to lose more weight by carb cycling.
+- You shouldn’t expect to lose more weight vs other eating protocols.
 However, carb cycling gives you a greater chance of holding onto your muscle while losing body fat.

 To understand why carb cycling works, we first need to understand why diets fail.
 Let’s look at some of those reasons and see why carb cycling is effective at bypassing those potential failures.